guptask/voicecontrol/README.md

     git clone https://github.com/guptask/voicecontrol
     ./voicecontrol/linux/configure

-I'm working on a voicecontrol service that can be installed, started and stopped.
-The code is present inside the linux directory but I need to fix some bugs in it.
+I  eventually plan to package it as a service that can be installed, started and stopped.
+The code for this is present inside the linux directory but I haven't been able to get it to work properly so far.

 #### Use: